taennan/point-nd/README.md

 Any suggestions for the codebase, documentation, README (or anything) are more than welcome!

-If there are any problems, please submit an issue on our Github page
+If there are any problems, please submit an issue on our Github page.

 ## License